 Water regularly for the next couple of weeks until your seedlings reach a couple of centimetres in height.

-After transferring your tomato seedlings to a modular seed tray or small pot, allow them to grow for approximately three weeks until they reach roughly 15 centimetres (cm) in height.
+After transferring your tomato seedlings to small pots, allow them to grow for approximately three weeks until they reach roughly 15centimetres (cm) in height.

-Water regularly, feed as required and care for them until the fruit has ripened.
+Water regularly, feed as required with a tomato feed and care for them until the fruit has ripened.

 Ripening times will be longer by September; any mature but unripe tomatoes can be picked at the end of the month to ripen in the warmth indoors, although the flavour won’t be as full.